kuprumxyz/audits/README.md

 | 2024-03 | 🥉 in [RadicalxChange contest](https://audits.sherlock.xyz/contests/191?filter=results) | Auctions | Solidity | Sherlock |
 | 2024-02 | 🥇 in [UniStaker competition](https://code4rena.com/audits/2024-02-unistaker-infrastructure) (CodeWasp team) | Staking, Governance | Solidity | Code4rena |

-Before that I've done dozens of audits with an audit company with the main focus on Cosmos SDK / IBC / Cross-chain / CosmWasm / Solidity.
+Before that I've done dozens of audits as a Lead Auditor in a Web3 audit company with the main focus on Cosmos SDK / IBC / Cross-chain / CosmWasm / Solidity.

+More before that I've done a PhD in formal verification, and worked in various companies as a developer.